In a world becoming more and more "remote", people are craving connection, belonging, authenticity and community.

 Have you noticed that companies who are adopting remote-first or flexwork are also fighting over ground floor leases?
 It's odd, isn't it?
 Facebook, Google, Okta, Shopify have all recently opened multipurpose spaces in New York, Austin, and Los Angeles while allowing their entire staff to work from anywhere at any given time.
-Over the past few months, I've had the same conversations with hundreds of workplace leaders; they're all looking for the perfect mix of work flexibility while creating curated, branded spaces for in-person interactions.
+Over the past few months, we've had the same conversations with hundreds of workplace leaders; they're all looking for the perfect mix of work flexibility while creating curated, branded spaces for in-person interactions.

 One solution might be to go retail style.
 Indeed, the ground floor has always been reserved for retail, but we're now witnessing companies merging these places of sale with their places of work.
 They're mixing their employees and customers inside an immersive experience that has the comfort of your cozy corner coffee shop and the excitement of a product showroom.